franciscozorrilla/metaGEM/index.md

 ![metawrapfigs_final4 001](https://user-images.githubusercontent.com/35606471/116543667-0d0f8f00-a8e6-11eb-835c-bc1fe935f43e.png)

+`metaGEM` is a Snakemake workflow that integrates an array of existing bioinformatics and metabolic modeling tools, for the purpose of predicting metabolic interactions within bacterial communities of microbiomes.
+From whole metagenome shotgun datasets, metagenome assembled genomes (MAGs) are reconstructed, which are then converted into genome-scale metabolic models (GEMs) for *in silico* simulations.
+Additional outputs include abundance estimates, taxonomic assignment, growth rate estimation, pangenome analysis, and eukaryotic MAG identification.

 ## 🧉 Try it now

 You can set up and use `metaGEM` on the cloud by following along the google colab notebook.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1I1S8AoGuJ9Oc2292vqAGTDmZcbnolbuj#scrollTo=awiAaVwSF5Fz)

+Please note that google colab does not provide the computational resources necessary to fully run `metaGEM` on a real dataset.
+This notebook demonstrates how to set up and use `metaGEM` by perfoming the first steps in the workflow on a toy dataset.

 ## ⚙️ Installation